404GamerNotFound/vserver-ssh-stats/README.md

-# VServer SSH Stats – Home Assistant Add-on
+# VServer SSH Stats – Home Assistant Integration

 [Deutsch](README.de.md) | [Español](README.es.md) | [Français](README.fr.md)

 ![VServer SSH Stats logo](images/logo/logo.png)

 ## Overview
-The **VServer SSH Stats** add-on for Home Assistant allows you to monitor remote Linux servers (vServers, Raspberry Pi, or dedicated machines) without installing any additional agents on the target machines.
+The **VServer SSH Stats** integration for Home Assistant allows you to monitor remote Linux servers (vServers, Raspberry Pi, or dedicated machines) without installing any additional agents on the target machines.

-The add-on connects via **SSH** (using IP address, username, and password or SSH key) and collects system metrics directly from `/proc`, `df`, and other standard Linux interfaces.
+It connects via **SSH** (using IP address, username, and password or SSH key) and collects system metrics directly from `/proc`, `df`, and other standard Linux interfaces.
+The metrics appear as native sensors in Home Assistant.
-The metrics are then published to Home Assistant via **MQTT Discovery**, so they appear as native sensors.

-Alternatively, the HACS integration can poll your servers directly over SSH and create the sensors without requiring MQTT or the add-on.

 This makes it possible to get real-time CPU, memory, disk, uptime, network throughput, and temperature information from all your servers inside Home Assistant dashboards.

-In addition to statistics collection, the add-on now includes an **interactive web-based terminal** and a Home Assistant service to run ad-hoc commands on your servers.
+The integration also provides Home Assistant services to run ad-hoc commands on your servers.

 ---